evcc-io/evcc/README.md

 - `CurrentPower()`: power in W
 - `TotalEnergy()`: energy in kWh (optional)

-Meter has a single implementaton where meter readings- power and energy- can be configured to be delivered by plugin.
+Meter has a single implementation where meter readings- power and energy- can be configured to be delivered by plugin.

 ### SoC